testingisdocumenting/znai/td-documentation-cli/documentation/snippets/math.md

 \forall x \in X, \quad \exists y \leq \epsilon
 ```

-Rendered expression also participates in presentation mode by automatically scaling up
+In presentation mode, rendered expressions will automatically scale to make use of the screen space.